lookmom/nohands/README.md

 No static site generator though.

-_Heads up:_ Right now I stick to parcel v1 because parcel v2 is only in beta right now and doesn't support node_modules / symlink watching right now (see [here](https://github.com/parcel-bundler/parcel/discussions/5429)).
-But a replacement will be a minimal invasive surgery because of its almost matching APIs, also the package.json is already v2 ready.
-There is also already a [v2 branch](https://github.com/lookmom/nohands/tree/feature/parcel2).

 You'll also need to add polyfills as you need them. `core-js` is your friend here.

 Prerequisites